 These General Terms and Conditions (“Terms”) apply to LiveRamp’s Statement of Work (the “SOW”) for Authenticated Traffic Solutions.
 When you execute a SOW for Authenticated Traffic Solutions, the following terms apply to such SOW.
-Upon written notice to Publisher (email acceptable), LiveRamp may, in its discretion, add, remove, revise, change, or otherwise update the Terms at any time.
-LiveRamp shall notify you at least thirty (30) days, Publisher shall comply with any such updates noticed by LiveRamp or may terminate the Agreement by providing written notice to LiveRamp (email acceptable).
+Upon written notice to Publisher (email acceptable), LiveRamp may, in its discretion, add, remove, revise, change, or otherwise update the Terms.
+Within thirty (30) days, Publisher shall comply with any such updates noticed by LiveRamp or may terminate the Agreement by providing written notice to LiveRamp (email acceptable).
 Any such termination following LiveRamp’s update of its Terms shall take effect thirty (30) days after LiveRamp receives Publisher’s notice of termination.

 1. STATEMENT OF WORK.

 The SOW together with these Terms constitutes the full agreement between the Parties with respect to the subject matter thereof (“Agreement”).
 If there is a conflict between the SOW and these Terms, the SOW shall govern.
 The Parties may modify the SOW at any time solely by mutual written agreement, signed by both Parties.

 2. TERMINATION FOR CAUSE.